Showing all 8 results

 The current edition is the first printed edition of an unknown childhood sonata by Carl Philipp Emanuel Bach.
 There are two versions of this early work, from 1736 and 1744, respectively.
 These are first given in Urtext, exactly as they were written in manuscript, and then as an annotated score (with added articulation, dynamics, fingering, etc.).
 With an extensive preface about the genesis of this composition, a text-critical commentary and observations concerning interpretation.
 Both versions are recorded on cd (AB I-07).

-The three works published here for the first time all stem from Liszt’s sketchbook N6 kept in the Goethe- and Schiller-Archiv in Weimar.
+The three works published here for the first time all stem from Liszt’s sketchbook N6, kept in the Goethe- and Schiller-Archiv in Weimar.
 Of the nine surviving sketchbooks, this is the oldest; Liszt worked in it from 1829 up to and including 1833.
-The works concerned are: a Largo in b minor, Essai sur l’indifférence in E-flat major and Mazeppa, a composition in F minor that has nothing to do with the famous study of that name.
+The works concerned are: a Largo in B minor, Essai sur l’indifférence in E-flat major and Mazeppa, a composition in F minor that has nothing to do with the famous study of that name.
 The three sketches show that between 1829 and 1832 the young composer was developing his style in many ways, especially in the harmonic and metric sense.

-When I first researched Franz Liszt’s Mazeppa music in the Goethe- und Schiller-Archiv in Weimar in the summer of 1986, I found under catalogue number GSA60/I80 a sketch which evidently had to do with the Mazeppa study.
+When I first researched Franz Liszt’s Mazeppa music in the Goethe- und Schiller-Archiv in Weimar in the summer of 1986, I found under catalogue number GSA60/I80 a sketch that evidently had to do with the Mazeppa study.
 The sketch was written on two pages.
 Inserting these 20 bars in the first version of the Mazeppa study (1841) creates an alternative version of this work, which can be considered as the ‘missing link’ between the early and final version of this composition, the fourth of the Études d’exécution transcendante.